 I can’t believe it’s already been 45 days since shelter in place began and COVID-19 became a household name.
-As I reflect on this scary, unknowing, twisted, community response I am both overjoyed and overwhelmed.
-Time for Change Foundation, like many, quickly adapted and focused on how to best care for our clients, our staff, and the community.
-Forged in Crisis – resiliency and tenacity.
+As I reflect on this scary, unpredictable, twisted, time in history, and how the community has responded, I am both overjoyed and overwhelmed.
+Time for Change Foundation, like many, quickly adapted and focused on how to provide the best care for our clients, our staff, and the community.
+Forged in Crisis – resiliency, and tenacity.

-In the Bay Area, partnership is so crucial and I would like to personally thank, Root and Rebound, Alameda County Family Defenders, Alameda County Public Defenders, Roots Community Clinic, Impact Justice, Restore Justice for Oakland Youth, Center for Young Women Development and Because Black is Still Beautiful.
-Together we created a seamless coordination of care that provided the housing, hygiene, food, case management and special needs support to the most vulnerable populations of folks being released from jails/prison with chronic health conditions into communities already plagued with other societal ills such as homelessness, poverty, crime, and drugs.
+In the Bay Area, partnerships are so crucial and I would like to personally thank Root and Rebound, Alameda County Family Defenders, Alameda County Public Defenders, Roots Community Clinic, Impact Justice, Restore Justice for Oakland Youth, Center for Young Women Development, and Because Black is Still Beautiful.
+Together we created a seamless coordination of care that provided the housing, hygiene, food, case management, and special needs support to the most vulnerable populations of folks being released from jails and prisons with chronic health conditions into communities already plagued with other societal ills such as homelessness, poverty, crime, and drugs.
 In total 27 families received a total of $13,000 in emergency support.

 Creating the COVID-19 Emergency Crisis Relief Fund has enabled us to work every day during this pandemic to support community members fighting to maintain their households, conduct homeschooling, stretch food and resources, and stabilize their families through this crisis.
 People coming home from prison, exiting emergency shelters, 90-day drug programs, and our homeless seniors are highly vulnerable during this pandemic.
 Our social safety net has all but disappeared with the shelter in place, closures of public services, and social distancing practices.